 When funders ask for a letter of inquiry (LOI), they want a few pages that will make them excited about giving you a grant.
 Some foundations will then invite you to send a full proposal.
 But for many foundations, an LOI is enough to make a decision.
 That means a great LOI might win you funding for your project.

 Letters of inquiry are short--no more than three pages--but that doesn't mean they are easy.
 In fact, an effective LOI is often more difficult to write than a full proposal.
 It should thoroughly present the need or problem you have identified, the proposed solution, and your organization's qualifications for implementing that solution.
-It should be addressed to the appropriate contact person at a foundation or to its CEO and should be sent by regular mail.
+It should be addressed to the appropriate contact person at the foundation or to its CEO and sent via the funder's preferred contact method.
+If no preference is indicated, you can email or reach out via LinkedIn.
+Learn more with our article, How do I approach a foundation and build a successful grantee-funder relationship?

 Like a grant proposal, the letter of inquiry should include the following sections: